typora/support.typora.io/_posts/purchase/2021-11-21-activation.md

 For one license, you can have at most 3 activated devices at the same time.
 If you do need more than 3 devices, you will need to [purchase more license](https://store.typora.io).

-Or, you can [deactivated unused devices](/activation/#deactivate-typora).
+Or, you can [deactivated unused devices](/activation/#deactivate-typora) from the `Typora` → `My License…` menu option or the `Help` → `My License…` menu option.

 If you cannot access your old machines, you can open <https://store.typora.io/my>, fill the email you used for activation the license, then check and deactivate unused devices there.

 <img src="/media/activation/Screen Shot 2022-03-12 at 12.25.10.png" alt="Screen Shot 2022-03-12 at 12.25.10" style="zoom:50%;" />